EstebanFuerte/FHV_MEM_Master_thesis/README.md

-# FHV_MEM_Master_thesis
-official documents of the master thesis:
-Integration of a generic microcontroller including analog and digital periphery into a FPGA-based hardware-in-the-Loop simulation environment for power electronics.

 Abstract
-Title of Masters thesis:

 Integration of a generic microcontroller including analog and digital periphery into a FPGA-based hardware-in-the-Loop simulation environment for power electronics.